Support & wellbeing

 With a focus on prevention, we are committed to identifying the root causes and wider impact of stress in both specialties, supporting members in maintaining their wellbeing, and promoting a supportive working culture.
 Long-term, unaddressed burnout can have devastating consequences including chronic health conditions, a low sense of professional accomplishment and quality of patient care.

-Support & Wellbeing resources
+Support and wellbeing resources

 The following resources are available for Fellows and members across the RCR: